jalbertbowden/Version-Exporter/docs/Documentation/Manual.md

 If you've found any bugs or you have any questions you can

 * submit an issue on [GitHub](https://github.com/amtvsn/Version-Exporter/issues)
-* contact me via e-mail github@mtvsn.ru
+* contact me via e-mail github@mtvsn.com
 * or via skype `azukari`.